 It has been my argument that, on average and in general, the average U.S. household has reached, or will soon reach, the limit in its ability to support an increasing amount of debt.
 The use of debt has prevented consumer spending from falling off a cliff.
 Using debt to consume does not accomplish economic growth.
 It simply shifts consumption from the future to the present.
 Unless by some miracle the average household experiences an unforeseen jump in income – enough to enable it pay down debt and continue consuming at the present level, consumer spending will hit a wall.

 I have no idea what kind of rigged, statistically manipulated vomit the Government is going to report for December and Q4 2017 retail sales but auto sales are already reflecting a serial decline in sales.
 Unless the banks open up the credit spigots even more – with reckless disregard to rising delinquency and default rates – consumer spending in general, and retail and auto sales in particular, is going to decline precipitously during 2018.
 This will wreak havoc on the economy.
 The bigger problem is going to be the rising delinquency and default rates.
 I suspect that this will begin to accelerate over the next 12 months regardless of Fed monetary policy.
 Speaking of which, I expect the Fed to begin dragging its feet on hiking rates as we move further in the new year.
+I imagine most people will being to look for debt collection firms to ensure that they are not owed any money before this happens, as it will be a challenging time for everyone if the economy is hit.
+Take a look at dynamiccollections.com.au if you would like to see what debt collection firms can offer you before you look for one that suits your needs closest.

 A portion of the commentary above is an excerpt from the latest Short Seller’s Journal.
 This weekly subscription newsletter provides insight to the economic and financial data not reported by the financial media and Wall Street.
 In addition to economic analysis, I present ideas for shorting individual stocks.
 Currently the path of least resistance to make money shorting is with retail and retail-related stocks.
 I also provide ideas for using options.
 You can learn more about this unique service here: Short Seller’s Journal information.